creed123/family-geektrust/README.md

 # family-geektrust
 Instructions to run the application:
    ->  Unzip the folder
    ->  This project uses gradle as the build system.
-Build the jar with command ( ./gradlew clean build ) ->  Once build is successful, there will be a jar file named geektrust.jar in the build/libs folder ->  Run the jar with the command java -jar $PATH_TO_TEST_FILE.
+Build the jar with command ( gradle clean build ) ->  Once build is successful, there will be a jar file named geektrust.jar in the build/libs folder ->  Run the jar with the command java -jar $PATH_TO_TEST_FILE.
 Path to the test file can be relative from the current folder user is in.